 Hester was sentenced to two concurrent terms of six years.
 He appealed to the California Court of Appeals, which affirmed both convictions in a decision issued on December 14, 2020.

-The issue of interest to thousands of people in California and the knife community is how does a box cutter with a one-inch blade become a dirk or dagger?
+The issue of interest to thousands of people in California and the knife community is how does a box cutter with a one-inch blade becomes a dirk or dagger?
 There is no satisfactory answer.

 If you give a young boy a hammer, he will treat everything like a nail.
 The California legislature prohibited the carrying of a dirk or dagger in 1917.
 Shortly after that, California prosecutors began to treat every knife or cutting instrument as a dirk or dagger.